Discover Réunion : Musics and Scenes (Dance / Theater)

 Reggae

 Is there anywhere in the world that hasn't been touched by reggae?
 Reunion Island is a major breeding ground for the genre, even marrying it with sega and maloya to create maloggae and seggae.
-Unsurprisingly, rastas are very present on the island, accompanied by their traditional red-green-yellow flag, and big names like Thierry Gauliris - member of the famous group Baster - have tried their hand at reggae.
+Unsurprisingly, rastas are very present on the island, accompanied by their traditional red-green-yellow flag, and big names such as Thierry Gauliris - member of the famous group Baster - have tried their hand at reggae.
 In 2002, the latter released his album Kaf Gong Reggae, recorded in Bob Marley's studios in Jamaica.
 Reunion's reggae scene is constantly renewing itself, with the young guard now embodied by groups such as Mighty Lion, Positive Vibes Sound and Maylan Manaza.

 While reggae can be heard just about anywhere on the island, the Ravine Saint-Leu (at the entrance to Saint-Leu) is your assurance of hearing some good stuff.
 In this open-air concert hall (a natural amphitheatre), the acoustics are fantastic and the atmosphere warm and friendly.